runvnc/smartcat/README.md

 Ask ChatGPT using some files as part of the instructions.

-Will cat (output) any files listed in order with filename and separator; any double quoted command arguments is inserted as instructions.
+Will cat (output) any files listed in order with filename and separator; any double quoted command arguments are inserted as instructions.

 Then this is sent to OpenAI as a completion and the response is streamed to sdout.